Adithya-Holla/safebrains/README.md

 - **Frontend**: React.js application
 - **Backend**: Flask API with ML model for tumor detection

+## Cloudinary Setup for ML Model Hosting

+To host the large ML model file (best.pt) on Cloudinary:

+1. Sign up for a Cloudinary account at https://cloudinary.com/
+2. Upload your `best.pt` model file to Cloudinary:
+   - Go to the Media Library in your Cloudinary dashboard
+   - Create a new folder named "models"
+   - Upload the `best.pt` file to this folder
+   - Set the resource type to "Raw" when uploading
+   - After upload, click on the file and copy the "Secure delivery URL"

+3. Set up environment variables in Render:
+   - `CLOUDINARY_CLOUD_NAME`: Your Cloudinary cloud name
+   - `CLOUDINARY_API_KEY`: Your Cloudinary API key
+   - `CLOUDINARY_API_SECRET`: Your Cloudinary API secret
+   - `CLOUDINARY_MODEL_URL`: The secure URL of your uploaded model file

+These settings can be found in your Cloudinary dashboard under "Account Details".

 ## Deployment on Render

 ### Using the Blueprint (Easiest Method)